aces-erc/aces-erc.github.io/README.md

-Source code for the website (old) https://aces.ioepc.edu.np/ Now redirects to new webiste uisng script only. https://www.aceserc.org/
+Source code for the website (old) https://aces.ioepc.edu.np/

+Now redirects to the new website using script only. https://www.aceserc.org/

-Backup of this source code (before adding redirection) is present in backup branch.
+A backup of this source code (before adding redirection) is in the backup branch.